MultiTea/furfagz-manager/README.md

 # Furfagz Band Manager

 Even though having a music band is great, only the "**playing on stage**" part is fun.
 The rest is kind of a hassle : creating setlists, scheduling rehearsals, managing the budget, organize and give informations to FH...
 So, what better than creating a web app to help us out organizing and managing most of it?
 Introducing **Furfagz Band Manager**!
-A web application built with Nuxt 3 for managing band playlists, setlists, and member profiles.
-This application helps band members collaborate on song suggestions and organize their performance setlists.

 ## Features